jvaughan504-glitch/WIFIRover/docs/communication_protocol.md

 The WIFIRover platform is composed of four microcontroller roles that cooperate over Wi-Fi and serial links:

-1. **Handheld Controller (ESP32 + TFT)** – Reads joystick and button inputs and
+1. **Handheld Controller (ESP32 + OLED)** – Reads joystick and button inputs and
-   sends driving commands over UDP while rendering telemetry on the TFT screen.
+   sends driving commands over UDP while rendering telemetry on the OLED screen.
 2. **Robot Wi-Fi Hub (ESP32)** – Hosts the Wi-Fi access point, relays control commands to the vehicle electronics, forwards telemetry back to the controller, and enforces a failsafe.